We believe our wind chimes will last your lifetime and with a little TLC they can be enjoyed by future generations.

 Depending on your local climate and the hanging conditions, the Australian sun will affect the cord over time.
-While the cord is UV protected polyester, it may show signs of deterioration from about 12 years onwards but can easily last over 20 years if hung in a protected area.
+While the cord is UV protected polyester, it will show signs of deterioration after years in direct sun.

-The wooden components have two coats of oil when new, and it is good practice to oil them from time to time.
+The wooden components have been oiled when new, and it is good practice to oil them from time to time.
 You only need a small bottle of oil and you can dab it on a cloth and rub it on the timber.
-Oil such as linseed or orange oil is readily available at your local hardware store.
-We suggest you buy the smallest bottle you can get, although it is common for our customers to get carried away and start oiling every bit of wood that catches their eye, you know that old chopping board, wooden knife handles, outdoor furniture... the list goes on.
-Outdoor furniture oil is good too, just remember it is not food safe.
+Oil such as Gilly's Alfresco Timber Oil or similar is usually available at your local hardware store.
+We suggest you buy the smallest bottle you can get, as a little goes along way, we have small 50ml bottles available here.

 The photo below shows a 20 year old weathered and untreated Concerto wind chime top.
 We gave it a light sanding and two coats of fresh oil which brought it back to life.
 If you oil your chime once or twice a year it should retain it's deep red colour and prevent the grain from splitting.
 Oiling will prevent the wood drying and slow down the chance of it turning grey over time.